drycc/workflow/src/quickstart/install-workflow.md

 DRYCC_ADMIN_USERNAME            | Required item, specify drycc's admin username DRYCC_ADMIN_PASSWORD            | Required item, specify drycc's admin password CHANNEL                         | By default, `stable` channel will be installed.
-You can also specify `testing` INSTALL_K3S_MIRROR              | Specify the accelerated mirror location.
+You can also specify `testing` METALLB_ADDRESS_POOLS           | IP pool for LoadBalancer, it can be a public IP pool.
+The default is `172.16.0.0/12` INSTALL_K3S_MIRROR              | Specify the accelerated mirror location.
 Currently, only `cn` is supported MINIO_PERSISTENCE_SIZE          | The size of the persistence space allocated to `minio`, which is `5Gi` by default MONITOR_PERSISTENCE_SIZE        | The size of the persistence space allocated to `monitor`, which is `5Gi` by default